BiffW/BVTA/README.md

 * Railgun
   - All shells have significantly higher sever probability
   - All shells (except canister) have 2 slots instead of 1
-  - Steel Shell costs no iron
+  - Steel Shell costs no iron and afflicts more damage
-  - Physicorium Shell costs more material and afflicts more damage
+  - Physicorium Shell costs no titanium and afflicts more damage
   - Nuclear Shell afflicts more damage
-  - Canister Shell contains more pellets
+  - Canister Shell contains 24 pellets instead of 11

 * Coilgun
   - Physicorium Ammo Box costs no lead
   - Explosive Ammo Box costs double C-4 and contains 200 rounds instead of 100
   - Piercing Ammo Box contains 200 rounds instead of 149
   - Depleted Fuel Bolt afflicts more damage but less radiation sickness.
-However the radiation sickness afflicted is no more limited.
+However the maximum radiation sickness afflicted is no more limited.
   - Depleted Fuel Ammo Box is sold by military merchants and armory merchants

 * Chaingun